arjunmalik/graphql-simple-auth-app/README.md

  Fundamentals of GraphQL
 -------------------------
-1. GraphQL doesn't go to our databases and figure out the relationships, we have to very specifically tell graphQL how our data is arranged and how it can be accessed,
+1. GraphQL doesn't go to our databases and figure out the relationships, we have to very specifically tell graphQL how our data is arranged and how it can be accessed.
 2. schema.js - all the knowledge of how our application looks like, what properties it have and all the relations.
 3. Root Query - Entry point of our application, that allows us to jump at a specific point in our application.
 All the queries in graphql gets send to the rootQuery type, which searches for that type inside its field object.
 4. Object Types - GraphQL Object types, that defines the datatypes for the data in our application, which has two required properties name of the object type, and the fields object.
-It can also optional resolve property, to programitically fetch/resolve a field.
+It can also have a optional resolve property, to programitically fetch/resolve a field.
 5. GraphQL can serve a proxy of sort to go to many servers, fetch the data from them, assemble it, and send it back as response (graphql can return promise from resolve).
 6. Association - We define association as if it were another field in that object, giving it our own custom defined type for that assoication and giving it a resolve-function(function which helps us jump from one point of graph to another point, that returns reference to another object in our graph) for the value.
 7. Each edge on the grah can be thought of as a resolve funtion, in case of circular reference, wrap the field object inside an arrow function.
-8. The second part of the schema file are mutations, which are used to modify the data in some fashion.
+8. The second part of the schema files are mutations, which are used to modify the data in some fashion.
 Mutation logic never goes inside the Object type definition, we need to create new object for mutations.
 Each field in mutation can have type, which defines the type of data that will be returned from this mutation, args - the params that this mutation will receive and resolve function where the actual logic of the mutaion goes, the mutation property name describes the kind of operation that this mutation is going to perform.
 9. All the mutations should be the part of field property of the mutation object.
 We annotate the type of data that will be returned using the type property of the mutation, so that graphql will know what will be returned.

 GraphQL clients - (Apollo)